Frank Heinrich: Political career

 Heinrich became a member of the Christian Democratic Union (CDU) in 2007.
 In the parliamentary elections in the years 2009, 2013 and 2017 he secured the direct mandate for the constituency Chemnitz.
 Since November 2009 Frank Heinrich has been chairman of the CDU county chapter in Chemnitz.
 In parliament, he served a member of the CDU/CSU parliamentary group and the group's deputy speaker on the Committee on Human Rights and Humanitarian Aid.
 Furthermore he was a member of the Committee on Labour and Social Affairs.

 In addition to his committee assignments, Heinrich served as deputy chairman of the Parliamentary Friendship Group for Relations with the SADC States.

 On 13 March 2021, Heinrich ran against Sebastian Liebold and Nora Seitz for the nomination for the Bundestag election of the CDU in Chemnitz.
 In the run-off, party members voted 70 to 49 in favor of him.
 In the 2021 federal election, he lost his direct mandate in third place after the SPD and AfD candidates.

+From 2023 on till March 2025 Heinrich was along Reinhardt Schink co-chairmen of Evangelical Aliance in Germany.